 The Punto Evo remains one of more solid cars that money can buy in India’s budget hatchback segments.
 The 90 HP diesel variant is a strong performer on the open roads with a wonderfully able ride and handling package.
 The Punto is reasonably well endowed when it comes to features and creature comforts.
-With a T-Jet turbo petrol engined variant waiting in the wings, the car will once again try to pull at the heart strings of enthusiasts in India.
+Even the Abarth variant later did not click with the masses – but that was not a great looker, to tell the truth.
+The Classic Punto still remains a really beautiful car.

 The Ford Fiesta C-Segment sedan’s facelift makes it look like an Aston Martin, but car buyers simply seem to have forgotten this option in the sedan space.
 Flashy looks are only one part of the Fiesta’s appeal.
 Scratch below the surface and you’ll come up with two gems called steering and handling.
 The Fiesta’s suspension is supple enough to dispatch road irregularities with aplomb while the suspension let the car hold it line like a train on rails.